-When Jacob Gebrewold applied for an open account executive position at Klue, he knew the company wouldn’t be looking to hire someone like him — an outsider to the tech industry.
+When Jacob Gebrewold applied for an open tech sales job at Klue, he figured the company wouldn’t be looking to hire someone like him — an outsider to the tech industry.
 While he had five years of sales experience, a lack of tech background is often all it takes for a resume to sink to the bottom of the stack.

 He knew he’d have to outsell his competition for the role, and that’s what he did.

 “The central thesis of how I broke into Klue was that I have to show them that I’m significantly more creative than anyone else they can hire,” Gebrewold said.

 Gebrewold’s persistence paid off, but his experience also underscores how difficult it can be for someone outside of the industry to break in.